FutureProofHomes/Documentation/docs/satellite1-poe-shoe-module-overview.md

 The PoE SHOE Module will unlock the following features:

 - Provides Power-over-Ethernet (PoE) to the Satellite1 that will power on the product and supply wired networking.
-- Allows to relocate the mmWave inside the speaker chamber and position it any angle towards the room.
+- Allows you to relocate the mmWave inside the speaker chamber and position it any angle towards the room.
-- Allows to relocate the temperature/humidity sensor inside the speaker chamber.
+- Allows you to relocate the temperature/humidity sensor inside the speaker chamber.
 - Includes a QWIIC connector to support tons of external sensors from Sparkfun

 <figure markdown="span">